hopebrooke/deepore-revised/README.md

 ### Models
 There are 7 models provided:
-1. Original DeePore3 on 3 slice data on all properties
+1. Original DeePore3 (DP3) on 3 slice data on all properties
-2. DeePoreRevised1 on 3 slice data on all properties
+2. DeePoreRevised1 (DPR1) on 3 slice data on all properties
-3. DeePoreRevised2 on 3 slice data on all properties
+3. DeePoreRevised2 (DPR2) on 3 slice data on all properties
-4. DeePoreRevised1 on 6 slice data on all properties
+4. DeePoreRevised1 (DPR1) 6 slice data on all properties
-5. DeePoreRevised2 on 6 slice data on all properties
+5. DeePoreRevised2 (DPR2) 6 slice data on all properties
-6. DeePoreRevised2 on 6 slice data on Group 1 properties
+6. DeePoreRevised2 (DPR2) 6 slice data on Group 1 properties
-7. DeePoreRevised2 on 6 slice data on Group 2 properties
+7. DeePoreRevised2 (DPR2) 6 slice data on Group 2 properties

-Models and related files follow the format of Modelx_Sy_Pz.h5, or Tested_Data_Modelx_Sy_Pz.mat, where...
+Models and related files follow the format of Model**x**_S**y**_P**z**.h5, or Tested_Data_Modelx_Sy_Pz.mat, where...
-- x is model number: 3 for DP3, 11 for DPR1 or 12 for DPR2 (intermediate numbers are not used as there is still code available to for DP models 1-9, these are not present in repository but can be trained.
+- **x** is the model number: 3 is DP3; 11 is DPR1; 12 is DPR2.
+Intermediate numbers are not used as there is still code available to for DP models 1-9, these are not present in the repository but can be trained.
-- y is slice number: 1 for one slice in each direction, three in total; 2 for two slices in each direction, six in total.
+- **y** is the slice number: 1 for one slice in each direction (three in total); 2 for two slices in each direction (six in total).
-- z is number of property indices: 1515 for all properties, 1007 for group 1 and 508 for group 2.
+- **z** is the number of property indices: 1515 for all properties, 1007 for the defined Group 1 and 508 for the defined Group 2.
+These numbers will vary when training models on different subsets of properties.

-Eg. Model12_S2_P1515.h5 is the model trained using deepore revised scenario 2, on the six slice dataset, for all 30 properties.
+Eg. Model**12**_S**2**_P**1515**.h5 is DeePoreRevised scenario 2 trained on the six-slice dataset for all 30 properties.

-This is all handled by the functions for ease of use.
-All relevant functions take parameters: ModelType=3 or 11 or 12 (default); n=1 or 2 (default); properties = [list of indices of 30 properties] eg. [1,5,11,15,19], default is all 30.
+This is all handled by the library for ease of use - all relevant functions take parameters of the model type, slice number, and a property list.

 ### Subfolders
 **Data/** - This folder contains material data samples provided by the original DeePore project.